How to Dress Classy – 7 Style Tips You Need to Know

 You’ve made it to the last point on how to dress classy!
 Yay, thank you for making it here.
 I left this one for last because, to be honest, it’s the one I have the most trouble with.
 I don’t often “do” my makeup, and this point is one that I continually work on.
 If you are like me and don’t spend much time on your makeup focus on these three things that will make a difference in your classy look.

-Eyes, checks, and lip should be what you focus on if you only have 5 minutes.
+Eyes, cheeks, and lips should be what you focus on if you only have 5 minutes.
 Put on some mascara to open up your eyes, add some blush to bring some life and dimension to a face, and wear a bold lip to add a pop of color.
 These three things are subtle but make a huge difference to the completeness of your classy look.

 You Don’t Need a Lot of Money to Dress Classy